 Lipstick: It’s so easy to collect lipsticks due to their appealing packaging and variety of fun colours that can change up your look with one swipe.
 However, you might be surprised to learn they typically last less than two years.
 This is because lipstick typically contains natural and hydrating ingredients that can dry out but also harbour bacteria, spreading cold sores, for example.
 This can be super frustrating if you have a favourite colour that’s been discontinued, but it’s better to kiss goodbye than risk sore lips.

 Luxe powder palettes

 As we’ve discovered, powder products last longer than cream ones, so if you’re looking to invest in luxurious new makeup, they offer the best bang for your buck.
-We love Charlotte Tilbury’s brilliantly curated eyeshadow palettes, while Hourglass offers a beautiful palette containing some of its best-selling Ambient Lighting powders, bronzer and blushes to give your face a healthy glow all year round.
+We love Charlotte Tilbury’s brilliantly curated eyeshadow palettes (opens in new tab), while Hourglass (opens in new tab) offers a beautiful palette containing some of its best-selling Ambient Lighting powders, bronzer and blushes to give your face a healthy glow all year round.
 The best thing is that with so many ‘essentials’ in one place, it’s easier to keep an eye on expiry dates.